 New Zealand Mudsnail (Potamopyrgus antipodarum)

 New Zealand mudsnails (Potamopyrgus antipodarum) are tiny invasive snails that threaten the food webs of trout streams and other waters.
 Native to New Zealand, they were first found in Idaho's Snake River in 1987.
 They quickly spread to other Western rivers, sometimes reaching densities over 500,000 per square meter.
 In the Great Lakes, mudsnails were first found in Lake Ontario in the early 1990s.
-In 2001, they were found in Lake Superior in Thunder Bay, Ontario, and in 2005 in the Duluth-Superior Harbor, likely spread by ballast water discharged from ships.
+Since then, they have been reported in lakes Superior, Michigan and Erie.
+In 2012 they were found in Black Earth Creek in southern Wisconsin.

 Anglers pose a risk for spreading New Zealand mudsnails because they can be moved on waders and gear.
 They can close their shells allowing them to survive out of water for days.
 One snail can reproduce and start a new infestation.
 Eradicating infestations is nearly impossible.
 Your help in detecting and reporting new infestations is vital for preventing their spread.

 - Small, up to 1/5 inch (5 mm) long

 - Difficut to distinguish from native snails; shell more elongated